-This Japanese classic incorporates sashimi with a host of exciting other ingredients.
+This Hawaiian classic incorporates sashimi with a host of exciting other ingredients.
 Impress at a lunch party or treat yourself with this delish dish.

 - 400 g brown rice